Search

 You are not the problem.

-And the moment you really, really let that sink in is the moment you stop trying to out‑hustle a broken system and start changing the system instead.
+And the moment you really, really let that sink in is the moment you stop trying to out‑hustle a broken system and start changing your playbook instead.

 Take 4 minutes to benchmark your store’s performance and learn how to increase sales.